You Are Enabling the Rollout of Vital Mental Health Programs

 Consultation-Liaison Psychiatry Service – Inter professional team providing bedside consultations and follow-ups to all patients hospitalized on medical-surgical wards at the MGH, including Traumatic Brain Injury and Orthopedics.
 Our service provides liaison in areas such as Traumatic Brain Injury and the Pain Clinic.

 McGill University Sexual Identity Centre (MUSIC) – Provides specialized care to individuals, couples and families with sexual orientation or gender issues.
-MUSIC also works to enhance the health of the larger community through research, education, outreach and advocacy around the deleterious effects of homophobia and transphobia.
+In addition, MUSIC works to enhance the health of the larger community through research, education, outreach and advocacy around the destructive effects of homophobia and transphobia.

 Anxiety Disorders Program – Provides specialized treatment for those with severe, longstanding or complex anxiety disorders, such as Generalized Anxiety Disorder, Social Anxiety, Obsessive-Compulsive Disorder and phobias.

-Clinical Psychopharmacology and Therapeutics Unit (CPTU) – Provides consultations to patients to help optimize their treatment.
-The unit is actively engaged in research, consisting of clinical trials of new medications to treat severe and persistent mental illness.
+Clinical Psychopharmacology and Therapeutics Unit (CPTU) – Provides consultations to patients to help improve their treatment.
+Moreover, the unit is actively engaged in research, consisting of clinical trials of new medications to treat severe and persistent mental illness.

 Cognitive-Behavioral Therapy (CBT) – CBT is one of the most effective, evidence- based psychotherapies in the treatment of emotional distress, anxiety, depression, simple phobias, panic disorder, social anxiety, Post-Traumatic Stress Disorder and Obsessive-Compulsive Disorder.
-This Unit are currently involved in research in the treatment of phobias with virtual reality.
+This Unit is currently involved in research in the treatment of phobias with virtual reality.

 First Episode Psychosis Program (PEPP) – provides early intervention, specialized care and rehabilitation for individuals with first-episode psychotic disorders.
-This program focusses on first-episode psychosis (PEPP), as research indicates that the best outcomes stem from early interventions.
+This program focuses on first-episode psychosis (PEPP), as research indicates that the best outcomes stem from early interventions.
 Learn more about the PEPP.